cvaranko/academic-projects/README.md

 ### 📝 IT ethics: the societal impact of generative AI
 > Research Essay

-An examination of the societal, environmental, and ethical implications of generative AI — covering workforce displacement, copyright infringement, corporate accountability, and the evolving regulatory landscape shaping AI's future.
+An examination of the societal, environmental, and ethical implications of generative AI, covering workforce displacement, copyright infringement, corporate accountability, and the evolving regulatory landscape shaping AI's future.

 ---